ARWNI2S/TheCorporateWars/whitepaper/game-basics/how-to-play/README.md

 ***

 **The Corporate Wars** is not just a massive strategy game, but a political-economic simulation with uniquely deep mechanics.
-This section summarizes the aspects that clearly distinguish it from other MMORTS titles—not just in terms of setting or architecture, but in how they directly affect gameplay.

 Each of these mechanics influences how players perceive the universe, make decisions, and position themselves against the dynamic environment, other players, and the system's institutions.

+***

 ### 🛰️ Real Operational Latency